Antberry/code-401-java-data-structures-guide/README.md

 # Data Structures & Algorithms File Structure for Code 401: Java

 This repo shows the expected file structure for Code 401: Java data structures & algorithms.
+The command `gradle init --type java-library` was run inside of the `code401challenges` directory.

 This root README is where the links to daily work should live.